alasca-association/tarook/docs/src/usage/cluster-configuration.md

 ### Passwordstore Configuration

 You **MUST** add yourself to the passwordstore users.

-You can do so either in the following section of the config file or by using and configuring a passwordstore users git repository.
-E.g., you may stumble across the term `passwordstore_users`.
+You can do so either by adding yourself to `passwordstore.additional_users` in the config file below or by using and configuring a git submodule.
-That is a git submodule which refers to an internal C&H repository which holds the GPG ids of all Cloud&Heat members which should have access to clusters by default.
+This submodule would then refer to another repository, holding the GPG IDs of everybody that should have access to the cluster by default.
+This is the recommended approach for companies and organizations.

 <details>
 <summary>config.toml: Passwordstore Configuration</summary>